-I am the University's Dean of Chapel.
+I am the University's Dean of Spiritual Life.
 I trained originally as a linguist and words are still central to the way I see the world, and approach the texts of Scripture, life and interpersonal encounter.
 I guess that is why my MA Theol. dissertation, supervised by Prof Elaine Graham at Manchester University and for which I earned a Distinction, was titled ‘Feminist Hermeneutics, Midrash and Pastoral Care’.

 My earlier PhD from Leeds University was also focussed on words: specifically the religious poetry of Spain in the decades leading up to the work of the great Catholic mystics who took words to their very limit, not least with San Juan’s ecstatic ‘un no se qué que quedan balbuciendo’ when he hears the creatures speaking of the divine among them…

 I also have undergraduate degrees in Modern Languages and Theology from Hull and Nottingham; and a PGCE (with Distinction) from Leeds Trinity University.
 I am a Jesuit-trained Spiritual Director working originally under the late great Fr.
 Gerard W Hughes SJ, walker of great distances, none more so than from head to heart.